 This Shoreline Management Plan covers Beachy Head to Selsey Bill.

-Since then Defra has transferred all of its ‘delivery’ responsibilities to the Environment Agency [EA] under the Agency’s new Strategic Overview role that came into effect in April 2008.
-More information on the Environment Agency’s Strategic Overview can be found here.
+Since then Defra has transferred all of its ‘delivery’ responsibilities to the Environment Agency (EA) under the Agency’s new Strategic Overview role that came into effect in April 2008.

 Changes of policy between SMP1 and SMP2 are set out in table at paragraph 4.3.2 of the main document.
 With time, the preferred policy options may change for any number of reasons.
 In the case of this SMP2, there has been a change of policy options driven by the subsequent and more detailed work of flood and coastal risk management strategies.
 These changes are set out at the end of this section and should be taken into account whilst reading the main SMP2 document.